danieljamesross/bandcamp-fixer/README.md

 to the following format:
 "01_Track_Name___Artist___Album"

-Not only does it rearrange the names to amke them more legible, it also removes dreaded whiespace AND keeps track of all the albums it has already acted upon.
+Not only does it rearrange the names to make them more legible, it also removes dreaded whiespace AND keeps track of all the albums it has already acted upon.